 Tasks can be varied and no two days are the same for the A-Team.
 Building maintenance comes in all shapes and sizes from the Grade II Listed Manor House to the modern purpose built community centre at Southfields Road.

-As part of its grounds maintenance duties the A-Team are responsible for the Town Council’s five Allotment sites, Rosemead Park and the various Town Council Venues for Hire.
+As part of its grounds maintenance duties the A-Team are responsible for the Town Council’s six Allotment sites, Rosemead Park and the various Town Council Venues for Hire.
 The Team also oversee the Town Council’s annual tree planting scheme.

 The A-Team also assist organisations in the Town with special events such as Bonfire Night and together with supporting Town Council Events such as the Town Show & Family Fun Day and Armed Forces Day the summer months can be very busy.